 Sometimes peddled as secrets or arcane mysteries only for the initiated, super memory techniques are always going to be of interest to humans.
 Good memories are a valued human trait.
 From what I have gathered so far it appears that the most effective method for remembering anything at all is to create symbolic associations.
 The mind, it is said, categorises and imprints not specific words but images.
 While one could debate whether or not certain types of personalities respond better to one set of stimuli than they do to others, on the overall, I contend, that picture association will rarely fail to do the trick.
 If you need to remember that your new friend’s name is Jay Walker you can conjure up any image you want that involves objects that can be described as “Jay” and “Walker”.
 This is the basis of the technique, and it just works.
 From this starting point one can continue on to delve deeper as there are additional methods for working with words which have no homophones.
 Then there are techniques of linking many words together.
 But the method I just described is the basic technique.
 Just that little trick is enough to make a huge difference when trying to remember an important bit of information.

-A collections of articles regarding the Christ Myth
+A collection of articles regarding the Christ Myth

 Alexander The Great’s Historicity vs Jesus’